-The URL Inspection tool shows no problems, but the Index Coverage report shows an error; why?
+The URL Inspection tool shows no problems, but the Page Indexing report shows an error; why?

 You might have fixed the error after the URL was last crawled by Google.
-Look at the crawl date for your URL (which should be visible in either the URL details page in the Index Coverage report or in the indexed version view in the URL Inspection tool).
+Look at the crawl date for your URL (which should be visible in either the URL details page in the Page Indexing report or in the indexed version view in the URL Inspection tool).
 Determine if you made any fixes since the page was crawled.

-Also, the live URL Inspection doesn't test all the issues covered by the Index Coverage report.
+Also, the live URL Inspection doesn't test all the issues covered by the Page Indexing report.
 Most notably, duplicate or canonical conditions are not tested in the live test.

 How do I find the index state of a specific URL?

 To learn the index status of a specific URL, use the URL Inspection tool.
-You can't search or filter by URL in the Index Coverage report.
+You can't search or filter by URL in the Page Indexing report.

 The following reasons can be shown for non-indexing, or for problematic indexing, in the Page indexing report: